raymondkeogh/gameoflife/README.md

 ----
 **User Testing**

-I used most of my family and friends for this section of the testing with the only instruction given was to be brutal with their use of the site and unforgiving with their criticisms.
+I used most of my family and friends for this section of the testing, the only instructions given were to be brutal with their use of the site and unforgiving with their criticisms.
 The testers ranged in age from 7 to 75.
 One of the main comments was that they weren't quite sure what to do or how to "win" the game.
 This prompted me to make the instructions more accessible and the information icon in the top corner will animate after 5 seconds to ensure it catches the users attention.
 In these instructions I tried to make the nature of the site as clear as possible.
-I also noted that some of the users did not know there were more controls below the main screen when on mobile.
+I also noted that some of the users didn't know there were more controls below the main screen when on mobile.
 This was fixed with an animated arrow icon at the bottom prompting the users to scroll down.
 Some other helpful inputs from users involved compatibility issues with their devices.
 These are documented in the bugs section below.

 ----